LukasPieger1/link_scraper/README.md

  - ODT
  - OTT
  - RTF
- - XML ( And all xml-based formats, has some extra features for the following xml-based formats:)
+ - XML ( And all xml-based formats.
+Also has some extra features for the following xml-based formats )
    - SVG
    - XLink (There is the beginnings of an XLink-parser/validator in here.
 It is not this crates' purpose, but since I couldn't really find any other crate that does this, I thought I'd mention it)
  - Image formats (From exif-data)